Prudence: In economics

 $-\frac{u\left(x\right)}{u\left(x\right)}$.
 Similarly, relative prudence is defined as absolute prudence, multiplied by the level of consumption.
 These measures are closely related to the concepts of absolute and relative risk aversion developed by Kenneth Arrow and John W. Pratt.

 In accounting

-In accounting, prudence was long considered one of the "fundamental accounting concepts" in its determination of the time for revenue recognition.
-The rule of prudence meant that gains should not be anticipated unless their realisation was highly probable.
-However, recent developments in Generally Accepted Accounting Principles have led academic critics to accuse the international standard-setting body IASB of abandoning prudence.
+In accounting, prudence was historically regarded as a fundamental principle for determining the appropriate timing of revenue recognition.
+The rule of prudence means that gains should not be anticipated unless their realisation was highly probable.
+However, recent developments in Generally Accepted Accounting Principles have led academic critics to accuse the International Standard-Setting Body, IASB, of abandoning prudence.
 In the British reporting standard FRS 18, prudence, along with consistency, was relegated to a "desirable" quality of financial information rather than fundamental concept.
 Prudence was rejected for IFRS because it was seen as compromising accounts' neutrality.

-In a 2011 report on the financial crisis of 2007–08, the British House of Lords bemoaned the demotion of prudence as a governing principle of accounting and audit.
-Their comments, however, were disputed by some leading practitioners.
+In a 2011 report on the 2008 financial crisis, the British House of Lords bemoaned the demotion of prudence as a governing principle of accounting and audit.
+However, their comments were disputed by prominent practitioners.